CZ-NIC/knot-resolver/doc/upgrading.rst

   <https://gitlab.nic.cz/knot/knot-resolver/-/issues/631>`_.
   Preferred way to manage :ref:`systemd-multiple-instances` is to use a process manager, e.g. systemd_ or supervisord_.
+* Function :func:`verbose` is deprecated and will be eventually removed.
+  Prefered way to change logging level is use to :func:`set_log_level`.

 .. _`systemd`: https://systemd.io/
 .. _`supervisord`: http://supervisord.org/